Barbary corsairs: History

 The Barbary corsairs were active from medieval times to the 1800s.

 Muslim historical narratives

 Both Europeans (e.g., the Dum Diversas) and Muslims considered themselves to be waging holy wars against each other during this era.
-European and American historical sources bluntly consider these operations to be a form of piracy and that their goal was mainly to seize ships to obtain spoils, money, and slaves.
+European and American historical sources consider these operations to be a form of piracy and that their goal was mainly to seize ships to obtain spoils, money, and slaves.
 Muslim sources, however, sometimes refer to the "Islamic naval jihad"—casting the conflicts as part of a sacred mission of war under Allah, differing from the more familiar form of jihad only in being waged at sea.
-Accounts of Andalusian Muslims being persecuted by the Spanish Inquisition—willingly abetted by the Catholic Monarchs of Spain, who (though inaugurating what would later become Spain's "Golden Age") were initially faced with the post-Reconquista necessity of binding their (hitherto-divided) territories together, and hence adopted a militantly Christian national identity—provided more than enough justification, in Muslim eyes.
+Accounts of Andalusian Muslims being persecuted by the Spanish Inquisition—abetted by the Catholic Monarchs of Spain who adopted a militantly Christian national identity when faced with the post-Reconquista necessity of binding their divided territories together—provided more than enough justification for Muslims.